-I had thought about writing a book on clutter for years but it wasn’t until I was given a deadline by my publisher that it got done.
-Each stage of the process from the first draft to final manuscript, from the book outline to the marketing plan, I’ve had deadline after deadline after deadline.
+I thought about writing a book on clutter for years but it wasn’t until I was given a deadline by my publisher that it got done.
+Each stage of the process from the first draft to the final manuscript, from the book outline to the marketing plan, I had deadline after deadline after deadline.
 And while I’ve sometimes cursed them, I’ve met every single one.

 If you’re anything like me, you’ve tried self-imposed deadlines only to find they are rarely as effective as one set by someone else.
 There’s something about knowing another person is holding space for you and has expectations of you that make you much more likely to do it.

-I hear this all the time from my coaching clients: “I scrambled to get these things done yesterday because I knew we were speaking today.”
-Of course if it becomes a habit, we look into that tendency, but otherwise, it makes no difference to me when they get it done but that it gets done.
-I want to support them in making big changes!
+I can’t tell you how often I hear from coaching clients: “I scrambled to get these things done yesterday because I knew we were speaking today.”
+Of course if it becomes a habit, we look into that tendency, but otherwise, it makes no difference to me when they get it done.
+Only that it gets done!
+I want to support them in making BIG changes.

-When you say you’re going to do something and you don’t, you begin to lose trust in yourself.
+Each time you say you’re going to do something and you don’t, you lose a little more trust in yourself.
 You become your own worst naysayer and that inner critic who wants to keep you stuck wins and thumbs her nose at you in victory.

-If self-imposed deadlines aren’t your jam, think about how you can rally some support to get things done.
-Maybe consider:
+If self-imposed deadlines aren’t your thing, think about how you can rally some support to get things done.